CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 kubectl logs microgateway-dc-6dc7b56cd7-986m6
 ```

-There might be NPE, in which case it's likely that microgateway's license is not valid or expired or unset.
+There might be null pointer exception, in which case it's likely that microgateway's license is not valid or expired or unset.

-#### Enable Ingress to proxy a traffic from external network to internal nodes
+#### How to enable Ingress to proxy a traffic from external network to internal nodes
 The microgateway container inside pods in a cluster is not accessble from outside the internal network.
 To access the CA Microgateway, Kubernetes gives various options like hostNetwork, hostPort, NodePort, LoadBalancer and Ingress to expose services to external network.
-In this documentation, ingress is used to access the CA Microgateway.
+In this documentation, NodePort is used to access the CA Microgateway.

 Verify that `ingress` and `kube-dns` are both `enabled`:
 ```